axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

 <br>

   <h2>Predictable Recurring Income (PRI)</h2>
   <p>When you really think about it, “salary” is a FIAT tool.
 Employees get a more or less predictable wage in exchange for doing as the boss says.
-Salaries, such as they are today, do not quite fit in the RADICAL context.
+Salaries, such as they are today, do not quite fit in the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> context.
   </p>
   <p>The PRI is what every co-owner takes home every period (<em>e.g.</em>, biweekly, monthly),
   </p>